 Pros: When you’re talking wood countertops, most will say they chose this option because of its natural organic beauty.
 Wood countertops offer an appearance that is unrivaled by any other surface.

-Pros: Depending on your needs, laminate is often chosen for its affordable prices and array of color offerings.
+Pros: Depending on your needs, laminate is often chosen for its affordable prices and an array of color offerings.
 It remains popular for anyone on a tight budget and its easy installation process gives owners an option to self-install.

 Cons: On the downside, laminate damages easily and it especially does not do well with heat.
 Because of the way it is manufactured, the surface can scratch and pieces will often chip away.
 In addition, new buyers are looking for timeless materials when buying a home.
-Laminate is a dated material and does not provide the same return on investment as would quartz or natural stone.
+Laminate is dated material and does not provide the same return on investment as would quartz or natural stone.

-Quartz – Because of it’s reasonable price and low maintenance, quartz countertops seem to be everyone’s top choice.
+Quartz – Because of its reasonable price and low maintenance, quartz countertops seem to be everyone’s top choice.
 With the ability to create numerous colors and looks, it is safe to say quartz is here to stay.

 Arete Renovators is a leading Chicago kitchen remodeler, give us a call today to discuss kitchen design trends and ideas at 773-610-4551